 Using a fertility tracking app alone won’t get you pregnant.
-But it can help you feel more control over the process of trying to conceive, and can help identify important patterns in your body.
+However, it can help you feel more control over the process of trying to conceive and can help identify important patterns in your body.

-I tested over four apps daily over the course of three months, and Glow came out on top due to ease of use, accuracy, and the amount of data it allows users to track.
-If you are trying to get pregnant, it tells you the optimal times to have sex; and the more you use it, the smarter it gets.
+I tested four highly-rated apps daily over the course of three months to determine the overall best fertility tracking app.
+The Glow fertility tracking app came out on top due to ease of use, accuracy, and the amount of data it allows users to track.
+If you are trying to get pregnant it tells you the optimal times to have sex; and the more you use it, the smarter it gets.

 Who Should Download This?

 Women who are trying to get pregnant and aren’t satisfied with “just waiting for it to happen” or “letting nature take its course.”
 It’s also a reasonable option for women who aren’t “trying-trying” but have gone off of birth control and want to learn more about what’s going on with their cycles.

 Fertility tracking apps are the natural sister product of period-tracking apps, which started popping up at around the same time smartphones did.
 Women have been manually tracking their fertility in order to get pregnant (or avoid pregnancy) for, well, forever.

 Fertility tracking can be as complicated a process as you want to make it, and this guide isn’t meant to serve as the last word or the ultimate source.
 If you want to learn about the process in an incredible amount of detail, you’ll want to check out the actual ultimate source: The encyclopedic Taking Charge of Your Fertility, which was first published in the 1990s and got a major update and revision for its 20th anniversary edition published in 2015.